RR-2000/CS6204-Project/README.md

 # CS6204-Project

 Course project for CS6204: Advanced Topics in Networking.
+The code is based on the setup from Course Assignment 2.
+All commands in this project are run relative to the "base" folder.
+Everything was tested within the p4-ubuntu image provided in the course.
+Please install matplotlib if you want to run the plotting utils.

 ## Overview